lavsendahal/lavsendahal.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://cvit.duke.edu/'>Center for Virtual Imaging Trials</a>, Duke University, USA.
+subtitle: <a href='https://cvit.duke.edu/'>Center for Virtual Imaging Trials, Duke University, USA.</a>

 profile:
   align: right